Femicide in Latin America: Data collection concerns

 Accurate and comprehensive data collection on crime and violence in Latin America poses significant challenges.
 In the context of gender-based killings, public and private organizations similarly have struggled to aggregate quality data on rates of femicide and relevant contextual factors in Latin American countries.
 Instances of violence against women and femicide are often underreported, and many nations fail to include intersectional variables like race, ethnicity, migrant status, pregnancy, or sexual orientation in data on femicide victims.
 Recorded femicide rates are also impacted by definitional differences across the region.
 For example, both Puerto Rico and Nicaragua, with some of the lowest recorded rates of femicide in Latin America, only report intimate partner femicide to the Gender Equality Observatory - excluding gender-based killings committed by other types of offenders.

 However, many nations are making efforts to address issues of incomplete and under-reported data on violence against women.
 Ten Latin American states have recently passed laws requiring the collection and circulation of data and information on femicide and other crimes of violence against women.
 Many countries have updated their definitions, indicators, and investigation methods in the context of femicide in recent years - resulting in corrected and more complete data on historical incidences of gender-based killings.
 ECLAC has continued to support Latin American nations in expanding and enhancing their records and data collection on femicide rates.

 Contributing factors

-While data is limited, a host of cultural, economic, and political factors may contribute to the high rates of femicide and gender-based killings across Latin America.
+While data are limited, a host of cultural, economic, and political factors may contribute to the high rates of femicide and gender-based killings across Latin America.